 8) Speak To (and Expand on) Their Interests

-The performer spoke of pioneering folk music figure Woody Guthrie – a musician of interest to lots of people in the room – but took it beyond the garden variety stories to relate Woody’s work to the entire ethos of folk music and the human condition.
+The performer spoke of pioneering folk music figure Woody Guthrie – a musician of interest to lots of people in the room – but took it beyond the garden variety stories, relating Woody’s work to the entire ethos of folk music and the human condition.

 It was powerful.

-TAKEAWAY: Develop some great, authentic stories around something of interest to your audience – something to take them to the next place in their appreciation of that topic.
+TAKEAWAY: Develop some great, authentic stories around something of interest to your audience (and you) – something to take them to the next place in their appreciation of that topic.